christianh814/ansible/README.md

   ```
   * Quick note about the `uservar` variable.
 This is the remote user to run the commands as.
 If you're using root you can omit the `--sudo` option and set `uservar=root`
 4. Profit!

+Note:

+* If you're using OS1; you probably want to put the servernames in your `/etc/hosts` file (unless you put IP addresses in the `ansible/ose/hosts` file)
+* EC2 users can pass the `--private-key` option to the playbook command to specify the key

 ## Lamp